RichardWatts/realMRI/PhysicsContrast.rst

 What’s Bright and What’s Dark?
 ------------------------------

 We now have enough information to understand the contrast in an MR image based on the T1 and T2 values for each tissue type.
-Values for common tissue types are listed in Table 1.
+Values for common tissue types are listed below.

-Consider the three head images shown in Figure 2.
-The main tissue types that we can identify in the image are white matter, grey matter, cerebrospinal fluid (CSF) and fat.

-  On the proton density weighted image, there is little contrast.

-  On the T1-weighted image, CSF is dark because it has a very long T1 value (compared to the TR), so its magnetization recovers very little between one acquisition and the next.
-Grey matter is similarly darker than white matter because it has a longer T1 value.
-Fat is brightest because of its short T1.

-  On the T2-weighted image, CSF is bright because its signal decays slowly following the RF pulse.
-Grey matter is brighter than white matter because of its somewhat longer T2 value.
-Fat is darker due to its short T2.

 .. table:: T1- and T2-values of various tissue types (at 1.5T and 3.0T, from Stanisz et al, MRM 54:507-512, 2005, Gold et al, AJR 183:343 2004).
 The magic of MRI is that these values vary widely between tissue types, giving MRI very high intrinsic contrast.